Syekh Burhanuddin Grand Mosque

 The Syekh Burhanuddin Grand Mosque (Masjid Raya Syekh Burhanuddin) is one of the oldest mosques as well as a cultural heritage in West Sumatra, Indonesia.
 The mosque is located in Nagari Ulakan, Ulakan Tapakis sub-district, Padang Pariaman district of West Sumatra.

 History

 The mosque was built by Burhanuddin Ulakan in 1670, making it one of the oldest mosques in Indonesia.
-When the mosque was built, the building was very simple with size of 15 × 15 m and made of wood.
-The mosque was renovated for the first time in 1760, due to improper building conditions.
+When the mosque was built, the building was very simple, with a size of 15 × 15 m and made of wood.
+The mosque was renovated for the first time in 1760 due to improper building conditions.
 The mosque was destroyed by the 2009 Sumatra earthquake.
-It was then rebuilt, and completed in 2011.
+It was then rebuilt and completed in 2011.

 Architecture

 The mosque stands on 55 × 70 m plot of land.
 The building is square shaped and has area of 40 × 40 m with 3 × 40 m size terrace and able to accommodate about 3,000 pilgrims.
 This mosque has two minarets on both sides.
 In addition to being designed as a place of worship, this mosque is also prepared as a place for evacuation in the event of tsunami.